Heroku Postgres Legacy Plans

 Table of Contents

-You will not be able to provision a new Heroku Postgres Legacy Plan the starting the week of June 22, 2015.
+You will not be able to provision a new Heroku Postgres Legacy Plan.
 You are required to use the current plan lineup for new databases.
-Legacy plan databases that are still operating have until October 1, 2015 to move to a current plan database before being deprecated.
+Legacy plan databases that are still operating will be transferred to their equivalent non-legacy plan on December 7th, 2017.